xxxmtixxx/n8n-Self-Hosted-Community-Edition-Master-Script/README.md

 - Creates DNS A record with proxy enabled (orange cloud)
 - Configures rate limiting on authentication endpoints (5 requests/minute)
 - Enables bot protection with JavaScript challenges
-- Sets SSL/TLS mode to "Full" for end-to-end encryption
+- Sets SSL/TLS mode to "Full (Strict)" for validated end-to-end encryption
 - Provides DDoS protection and global CDN
+- **Compatible with "Always Use HTTPS" and "Automatic HTTPS Rewrites"** (fixed with end-to-end HTTPS)

 **Requirements:**
 - Domain configured in Cloudflare (nameservers pointing to Cloudflare)